-In a relatively stable market, the use of stock as deal consideration provides a prospective purchaser with transaction currency and allows target stockholders the opportunity to participate in potential upside.
-Periods of acute market volatility, such as late 2008, early 2009 and specific episodes in the summer and fall of 2011, add further complexity to the bargaining process, but relatively reduced market volatility overall over the last five years has helped stock become a more attractive form of consideration for buyers and sellers alike, both to address possible absolute and relative valuation issues and to minimize deal risks that arise in transactions where all or part of the cash component relies on debt financing.
-Despite what appears to be a return to market equilibrium compared to the turmoil of 2008 and 2009, shocks like the European sovereign debt crisis remind us that systemic risk is the known unknown that must be addressed in structuring every deal.
+the last six years has helped stock become a more attractive form of consideration for buyers and sellers alike, both to address possible absolute and relative valuation issues and to minimize deal risks that arise in transactions where all or part of the cash component relies on debt financing.
+Despite what appears to be a return to market equilibrium compared to the turmoil of 2008 and 2009, shocks like the European sovereign debt crisis in mid-2012 remind us that systemic risk is the known unknown that must be addressed in structuring every deal.
 Although these fundamental market issues and the business decisions of any particular transaction are beyond the scope of this article, transactions using stock as consideration raise value and market risk issues that demand careful attention in any environment and must be addressed in the course of negotiation and drafting.
-This article provides a broad overview of the structural considerations that apply to the use of stock as transaction currency (especially in the mixed cash and stock context) and discusses some of the more prominent tools in the M&A toolkit to mitigate its attendant risks.
+This article provides a broad overview of the structural considerations that apply to the use of stock as all or part of transaction currency (especially in the mixed cash and stock context) and discusses some of the more prominent tools in the M&A toolkit to mitigate its attendant risks.

-Annexes A through J contain charts outlining the key attributes of selected transactions including stock or mixed consideration announced from 2004 through the beginning of 2014.
+Annexes A through K contain charts outlining the key attributes of selected transactions including stock or mixed consideration announced from 2004 through the end of 2014.